92levig/googlecl/README.txt

 2.2.
 The List task
 The list task can be given additional arguments to specify what exactly is being listed.
 For example,

-`$ google <service> list style1,style2,style3 --delimiter ": "`
+`$ google <service> list field1,field2,field3 --delimiter ": "`

-will output those styles, in that order, with ": " as a delimiter.
-Valid values for `<`style1`>` etc. are (with common services in parentheses):
+will output those fields, in that order, with ": " as a delimiter.
+Valid values for `<`field1`>` etc. are dependent on the service being used.

+Common (all services):
+  * 'summary' - summary text.
+Includes Picasa captions.
+  * 'title', 'name' - displayed title or name.
+  * 'url' - treated as 'url-direct' or 'url-site' depending on setting in preferences file.
+See the note at the end of this section.
+  * 'url-site' - url of the site associated with the resource.
+  * 'url-direct' - url directly to the resource.
+  * 'xml' - dump the XML representation of the result.

+Blogger:
-  * 'address' - postal addresses.
-(Contacts)
+  * 'author' - author of the post

+Calendar:
+  * 'when' - when an event takes place.
-  * 'author' - author(s).
-(Blogger)
+  * 'where' - where the event takes place.

+Contacts:
-	* 'birthday' - birthday.
-(Contacts)
+  * 'address', 'where' - postal addresses.
-	* 'company' - company name.
-(Contacts)
+  * 'birthday', 'bday' - birthday.
   * 'email' - email address(es).
-(Contacts)
-	* 'event' - events such as birthdays, anniversaries, etc. (Contacts)
+  * 'event', 'dates', 'when' - events such as birthdays, anniversaries, etc.
   * 'im' - instant messanger handles.
-(Contacts)
-	* 'name' - name.
-For any service but Contacts, this is the same as 'title'
+  * 'name' - full name.
   * 'nickname' - nickname.
-(Contacts)
   * 'notes' - notes on a contact.
-(Contacts)
-	* 'organization' - company or organization.
-(Contacts)
+  * 'organization', 'company' - company or organization.
-	* 'phone' - phone numbers.
-(Contacts)
+  * 'phone_number', 'phone' - phone numbers.
-	* 'relation' - names of relations, such as manager, spouse, etc. (Contacts)
+  * 'relation' - names of relations, such as manager, spouse, etc.
-  * 'summary' - summary text.
-  * 'title' - displayed title or name.
-For Contacts, this is the job title, not the name of the person.
-  * 'url' - treated as 'url-direct' or 'url-site' depending on setting in preferences file.
-  * 'url-site' - url of the site.
+  * 'title', 'org_title' - job title.
-  * 'url-direct' - url directly to the resource.
-	* 'user_defined' or 'other' - custom labels.
-(Contacts)
+  * 'user_defined', 'other' - custom labels.
-	* 'website' - websites and links.
-(Contacts)
+  * 'website', 'links' - websites and links.
-  * 'when' - "when" data.
-(Calendar)
-  * 'where' - "where" data.
-(Calendar)
-  * 'xml' - full XML dump.

-The difference between 'url-site' and 'url-direct' is best exemplified by a picasa PhotoEntry: 'url-site' gives a link to the photo in the user's album, 'url-direct' gives a link to the image url.
+The difference between 'url-site' and 'url-direct' is best exemplified by a picasa photo: 'url-site' gives a link to the photo in the user's album, 'url-direct' gives a link to the image url.
 If 'url-direct' is specified but is not applicable, 'url-site' is placed in its stead, and vice-versa.

 3. Options
 Some more details on the trickier options you can specify.